bukka/php-todo/php-soap.md

   - https://bugs.php.net/bug.php?id=61525 - SOAP functions require at least one space after HTTP header colon _(2 votes)_
 - **Bug**: Client - Check if there is any potential issue with getting HTTP headers when connecting
   - https://bugs.php.net/bug.php?id=61938 - SoapClient Error Fetching http headers _(1 vote)_
-- **Bug**: Client - Investigate if there is anything to do about crashing on invalid wsdl when creating client
-  - https://bugs.php.net/bug.php?id=55206 - PHP / Apache crashes on creation of a SOAP client _(1 vote)_
 - **Bug**: Client - Incorect respone for __getLastResponseHeader
   - https://bugs.php.net/bug.php?id=49278 - SoapClient::__getLastResponseHeaders returns NULL if wsdl operation !has output _(12 votes)_
 - **Bug**: Client - The __getLastRequest show request before sending the actual request